iBootcamp/batch-2080-jestha/markdown/1.variables/README.md

 firstName();
 ```

 In above example, lName is declared inside the function lastName.
 So, it is only available to use inside that function.
-If we use it outside of the function it throws an error. <span style="color:red;">Uncaught ReferenceError: lName is not defined</span>
+If we use it outside of the function it throws an error. `Uncaught ReferenceError: lName is not defined`

 ## LET